PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 We'll be using the `git` version control tool in this recipe, so we need to have that installed on our system.

 We'll also need a GitHub account.
-If we don't have a Github account we can navigate to http://github.com and create one.
+If we don't have a GitHub account we can navigate to http://github.com and create one.

 Additionally, we need to create a GitHub repository called `micro` (see https://help.github.com/articles/create-a-repo/ for help on this).
 We'll be adding code to our GitHub repository throughout.